0xfe/vexflow/README.md

 Learn the EasyScore API in the [Using EasyScore](https://github.com/0xfe/vexflow/wiki/Using-EasyScore) guide.

-### Using the Native API
+### Native API

 The example code below renders a VexFlow stave using SVG.
-See a running example in this [jsfiddle](https://jsfiddle.net/j6dpazx2/).
+See [a running example here](https://jsfiddle.net/j6dpazx2/).

 ```javascript
 import Vex from 'vexflow';